 Historical and Analitycal Studies, Documents, Score

-While not presenting itself as a definitive study on the genesis of the most famous Requiem in music history, this monograph by Christoph Wolff tries to rearrange the immense bulk of information and interpretations accumulated around Wolfgang Amadeus Mozart’s last composition.
+While not presenting itself as a definitive study on the genesis of the most famous Requiem in music history, this monograph by Christoph Wolff tries to bring some clarity on the composition of Wolfgang Amadeus Mozart’s last masterpiece.

 Through a meticulous investigation of the manuscript of the Requiem and of documentary sources, Wolff traces the history of the Requiem, paying attention to the compositional process adopted by Mozart, and then focuses on the state of the score at the time of his death (the composer had already completed the four voices and the basso numerato).
 It is paid particular attention to the way of proceeding of those who completed the score, especially Franz Xaver Süssmayr.
 Wolff offers an example of his imitation of Mozart’s work (the Rondo for Horn), establishing a precedent that could be useful when you observe the Requiem.
 However, it is impossible to define the degree to which the sketches left by Mozart influenced the final structure of the Sanctus and Agnus Dei, which in the autograph are completely in Süssmayr’s hand.